 Softwood is not as durable as hardwood but is usually cheaper.
 The exceptions to this are Red Cedar and Accoya.

-Red Cedar has a high oil content that helps provide its unique smell and also makes this wood resistant to insect and fungal attack.
-Though it is not recommended, Red Cedar does not require a preservative coating to protect it, as it is naturally rot-resistant.
-However, uncoated Red Cedar turns a pleasant silver colour once weathered.
+Red Cedar has a high oil content that helps provide its unique smell.
+This also makes Red Cedar wood resistant to insect and fungal attack.
+Red Cedar does not require a preservative coating to protect it, as it oil content makes it naturally rot-resistant.
+Although it is not recommended to use this wood without preservatives, uncoated Red Cedar turns a pleasant silver colour once weathered.

-Pine is one of the most commonly used woods for making gates and one of the cheapest, but it needs to be treated and regularly maintained to last.
+Pine is one of the most commonly used woods for making gates and one of the cheapest.
+But, as a softwood, pine needs to be treated and regularly maintained for it to last.

 Accoya is a type of pine that has been treated with acetic acid.
 This makes it incredibly strong and long-lasting although it is also very expensive.